Model-Checking PCTL Properties of Stateless Probabilistic Pushdown Systems: Preliminaries

 \subsection{Probabilistic Computational Tree Logic}

-The logic PCTL was originally introduced by Hansson et al. in \cite{a34}, where the corresponding model-checking problem has been focused mainly on finite-state Markov chains.
+The logic PCTL was originally introduced in \cite{HJ94}, where the corresponding model-checking question has been focused mainly on {\em finite-state Markov chains}.

 Let $AP$ be a fixed set of atomic propositions.
-Formally, the syntax of probabilistic computational tree logic PCTL is defined by
+Formally, the syntax of {\em probabilistic computational tree logic} PCTL is given by

-where $\Phi$ and $\varphi$ denote the state formula and path formula respectively; $p\in AP$ is an atomic proposition, $\bowtie\in\{>,=\}$\footnote{ We do not include other relations of comparison such as ``$\geqslant$", ``$\leqslant$", and ``$<$", because ``$>$" and ``$=$" are sufficient enough for our discussion.}, $r$ is an rational with $0\leq r\leq 1$.
-The symbol $\TT$ is the abbreviation of always true.
+where $\Phi$ and $\varphi$ denote the state formula and path formula, respectively; $p \in AP$ is an atomic proposition.
+In the above, $\bowtie$ is drawn from $\{>, =\}$\footnote{ The comparison relations such as ``$\geq$", ``$\leq$", and ``$<$" have been excluded, as ``$\geq$" and ``$=$" are sufficient enough for our discussion.}, $r$ is an rational with $0 \leq r \leq 1$.